-If you’re part of the Playstation generation, or a fan of The Fast and the Furious, the Corolla GT surely needs little introduction.
+If you’re part of the Playstation generation, or a fan of The Fast & the Furious, the Corolla GT surely needs little introduction.
 Thanks to a revvy twin-cam engine, rear-wheel drive and propensity for going very sideways indeed, this humble-looking coupe has become a cult car.

-Commonly known by its factory codename, AE86, the Corolla is a now bona fide classic car – with prices to match.
+Commonly known by its AE86 factory codename, the Corolla is a now fully-paid-up modern classic – with prices to match.
 But does the reality live up to the legend?

 What are its rivals?